-Learn and explore the basics of working with Lino on this one day workshop.
+Learn and explore the basics of working with lino on this one day workshop.
 Lino is a relief printing process.
-The printing plate can be made from traditional hessian backed flooring lino, but we will use an easy cut substitute.
+The printing plate can be made from traditional hessian backed flooring lino or a polymer based block.
+We will use an easy cut substitute which is softer and easier to use.
 You will be shown how to safely cut and chisel an image or pattern from the lino using specialist tools that we will supply for the day.
 You will be shown how to ink up and print the lino using a printing press and also simple but very effective methods that can be continued at home without a press.
 If you enjoy the process there will be tools, lino and inks available for you to buy cheaply at the end of the course to continue with at home.

 What experience do I need?

 The course is suitable for absolute beginners.
 Lino printing is a simple way for you to be introduced to printmaking.
 You’ll learn about inks, paper, rollers and various printing techniques using presses and hand techniques.